ArjunCodess/analyzr/README.md

 Happy tracking! 📊

 P.S.
 If you like it, maybe give us a star on GitHub and an upvote on Product Hunt. ⭐

+---

+### ❓ Frequently Asked Questions

+1. **Is Analyzr really free?**
+   - Yes!
+We're 100% free and open source
+   - No hidden fees or premium features
+   - You can even self-host it if you want

+2. **Will this slow down my website?**
+   - Nope!
+Our tracking script is tiny (< 6KB)
+   - It loads asynchronously (won't block your page)
+   - Uses edge functions for super-fast response times

+3. **Is my data private and secure?**
+   - Absolutely!
+We use Supabase for secure data storage
+   - Your data is never sold or shared
+   - You can delete your data anytime
+   - We don't track personal user information

+4. **Can I use this with any website?**
+   - Yes!
+Works with:
+     - Next.js
+     - React
+     - Vue
+     - Plain HTML
+     - etc.

+5. **What's the difference between Analyzr and other analytics tools?**
+   - Free custom event tracking (others charge for this)
+   - Built-in Discord notifications
+   - No complex setup needed
+   - Privacy-focused approach
+   - Completely open source